Qualcomm-HypX-Reversing/samsung-patcher/README.md

 # Samsung Patcher

-This piece of software allows you to patch a samsung binary with any kernel patch WITHOUT SOURCES.
+This piece of software allows you to patch a samsung kernel binary WITHOUT SOURCES.

 The binary takes in two files a kernel ELF (This should be produced via the `vmlinux-to-elf` tool from the bootimg) as well as a patch object file.